Komal7209/CourseCollocationPlatform/README.md

 # CourseCollocationPlatform
 A web  based platform that solves the problems faced by elearners of any age

+## user behaviour tracking technique
+Simple Machine Coding
+Self Made Algorithm based project

-IDEA: to track the user activity on the portal of what courses user is searching and recording the details on a non sql mongodb database and when the user logsout the data is processed by a algorithm summarize the search results .then the search results are stored in a cookie in the browser. when the user logins again the cookie is searched and the data of cookie is used to show some favourable results to user.
+IDEA: to track the user activity on the portal of what courses user is searching and recording the details on a non sql mongodb database and when the user logs out the data is processed by a algorithm summarize the search results .then the search results are stored in a cookie in the browser. when the user logins again the cookie is searched and the data of cookie is used to show some favourable results to user.